Project Runway All Stars, Episode 6: "Green Dress for the Red Carpet"

 What was your favorite design from the competition?

 Althea hasn't fared all that well through the whole competition so far, but did she really deserve to go home instead of Ivy?

 Casanova has quietly been doing good work while Uli, Emilio, and Anthony pile up some wins.
 Do you think Casanova could surprise the judges in the weeks ahead?

 Laura Kathleen has been reviled by her fellow designers.
 Do you think it's because they are a teensy bit jealous?

-Posted on Dec 11th, 2012 in sewing, design, garment construction, fabric, designers, Project Runway, getting the look, red carpet challenge, green fabrics
+Posted on in sewing, design, garment construction, fabric, Project Runway, designers, getting the look, red carpet challenge, green fabrics